 Hi, I’m Amy Palanjian!
 I’m a mama to two girls and I work as a writer, editor, and recipe developer for magazines, books, and websites.
 We live near Des Moines.
 I run this site because feeding toddlers is a huge challenge and it can be so (SO!) stressful—and I love to offer reassurance, encouragement, easy recipes, and tips that make feeding toddlers feel more manageable.

-So you know a little about about me and my background, I’m currently the Lifestyle Director of FamilyFun magazine where I work on food and craft content.
-Previously, I was a food editor with Better Homes and Gardens Special Interest Media and the Deputy Editor of ReadyMade magazine.
-I also contribute to AllRecipes magazine and my work has appeared in All You, Better Homes and Gardens, Bon Appetit, Delicious Living, DIY magazine, HGTV magazine, The Kitchn, Momtastic, Mother.ly, Organiclife.com, Parents, Parents.com, Real Simple, Super Healthy Kids, The Wall Street Journal, and The Honest Company website.
+So you know a little about about me and my background, I’ve worked as the Lifestyle Director of FamilyFun magazine, as a food editor with Better Homes and Gardens Special Interest Media, and as the Deputy Editor of ReadyMade magazine.
+I also currently contribute to AllRecipes magazine and my work has appeared in All You, Better Homes and Gardens, Bon Appetit, Delicious Living, DIY magazine, HGTV magazine, The Kitchn, Momtastic, Mother.ly, Organiclife.com, Parents, Parents.com, Real Simple, Super Healthy Kids, The Wall Street Journal, and The Honest Company website.
 I’ve developed recipes for a number of clients including Nellie’s Free Range Eggs, Skeeter Nut-Free, Barilla, Terra’s Kitchen, McCormick, PUJ, Reynolds, and Danone.
 I’ve even worked on videos for Better Homes and Gardens and Recipe.com!
-(My work is really super fun!)
+(My job is really super fun!)
 I love helping families find an easier way to enjoy wholesome, delicious meals together.